Tofu Doodle Salad with Peanut dressing

 There are tools that cost a pretty penny and then there's a whole range down to really cheap ones.
 I've got a little plastic cone that was less then 10 euros (10 dollars) and it's easy to use.
 But you don't need to have a special tool, although it's quite fun and useful if you find one you like.
 You can also make tagliatelle shaped zoodles with a cheese slicer and a knife.
 Sometimes I also use a julienne knife that cuts beautiful straight thin slices of vegetables.
 Anything that slices thin will do.

-Asian salad with cripsy tofu and peanut sauce
+Asian salad with Crispy Tofu and Peanut sauce

 250g firm tofu